These Lowe’s deals rival Prime Day prices—save on Craftsman, Whirlpool, Dewalt and LG

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-Amazon Prime Day 2022 is less than a week away and everyone is looking to get ahead of the shopping rush.
-The good news is that Lowe's is offering major savings well before the Tuesday, July 12, start date in the field of home essentials.
-That means whether you're looking for a compact smart assistant or a spacious refrigerator, you can get them both at budget-friendly prices right now.
+Amazon Prime Day 2022 started today, July 12 and all sorts of retailers are looking to get a piece of the shopping rush.
+Right now, Lowe's is offering major savings on tools, appliances and more during Amazon's annual sale.
+That means, whether you're looking for a compact smart assistant or a spacious refrigerator, you can get a number of home essentials at budget-friendly prices right now.

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.